 Everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international cooperation and in accordance with the organization and resources of each nation, of the economic, social and cultural rights indispensable for their dignity and the free development of their personality.

 Everyone has the right to rest and leisure, including reasonable limitation of working hours and periodic holidays (with pay as long as economic systems exist).

-- Everyone has the right to a standard of living adequate for the health and well-being of himself and of their family, including food, clothing, housing, education, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond their control.
+- Everyone has the right to a standard of living adequate for the health and well-being of himself and of their family, including food, clothing, housing, education, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond their control, or death.

 - Parenthood and childhood are entitled to special care and assistance.
 All children, regardless of birth circumstances, shall enjoy the same social protection.

-Universal access to healthcare and related technologies and innovations is human right and should be free for all.
+Universal access to healthcare and related technologies, innovations, and services are Human Right and should be free for all.

 - Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts, creative expression, and to share in scientific and technological advancement and its benefits.